ibm-cloud-docs/citrix-netscaler-vpx/global-load-balancing-options.md

 4. Choose your form of balancing and persistence method just like you would with regular load balancing.
 Click **Next**.

 5. The site is already populated, so you don't have to add anything.
 Instead, click on the green '+' next to the first site's name.
-Select the vserver on that device from the list and click **Create**.
-You should see that the site is configured with the site IP and the vserver IP of your load balanced setup, and that it is green.
+Select the Vserver on that device from the list and click **Create**.
+You should see that the site is configured with the site IP and the Vserver IP of your load balanced setup, and that it is green.
 Click **Next**, **Finish**, and **Exit**.

 6. Perform the same actions on the next NetScaler, using the values for that server.

 7. On both servers, go to **Traffic Management > DNS > Records > A records**, and examine the list.
-You should see `root.servers.net` entries, and your hostname as well, with a type of GSLB DOMAIN.
+You should see `root.servers.net` entries, as well as your hostname, with a type of `GSLB DOMAIN`.

 8. Go to **Traffic Management > DNS > Name Servers** and click **Add**.
 Enter an IP address on the NetScaler (such as, the public IP of the device).
 Click **Local** and leave the protocol as UDP.
 Click **Create** then **Close**.
 You should see the effective state as enabled and up.